-Waly Dioh has served as our Vice President of Clinical Development since October 2015 and previously served as our Director of Research and Development from October 2006 to October 2015.
+Waly Dioh has served as our Chief Operating Officer since October 2019 and previously served as Vice President of Clinical Development from October 2015 to October 2019 and as our Director of Research and Development from October 2006 to October 2015.
+Previously, Mr. Dioh worked at Monsanto Company, initially in France and then in the United States.
 Mr. Dioh received a DUES in natural sciences from Dakar University in Senegal, a masters in biology/plant pathology from Pierre and Marie Curie University Paris VI in Paris, France, a PhD in plant pathology from his doctorate from the University of Paris XI, Orsay in Paris, France and an MBA from the ESLSCA Business School in Paris, France.

-Pierre J. Dilda has served as our Vice President of Research since December 2015.
+Pierre J. Dilda has served as our Chief Scientific Officer since October 2019 and previously served as our Vice President of Research from 2015 to 2019.
 Before joining us, he was Senior Research Fellow at the Lowy Cancer Research Center at the University of New South Wales (UNSW) in Sydney, Australia, from 2006 to 2015, where he was responsible for advancing several cancer therapeutics.
 Dr. Dilda holds a bachelor's degree in biochemistry and a Masters in biochemistry and immunology from the University of Paris VII (Denis Diderot), Faculty of Sciences, Paris, France, and a Masters in physiology and physiopathology and a PhD in pharmacology from the University of Paris V, Faculty of Medicine, Paris, France.